-Name of Authority Brief of case Corrective action taken
+Name of Authority Brief of case Corrective action taken Nil

-Nil

 6. Details of beneficiaries of CSR Projects:

-% of beneficiaries from vulnerable and marginalized group
+S. CSR Project No. Name of persons benefitted from CSR projects % of beneficiaries from vulnerable and marginalized group Not assessed

-Not assessed

 PRINCIPLE 9: BUSINESSES SHOULD ENGAGE WITH AND PROVIDE VALUE TO THEIR CONSUMERS IN A RESPONSIBLE MANNER.